chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api.md

 - [CommonCrawl 11/2015](https://commoncrawl.org/2015/11/) (short name: *cc1511*)

 ## API Basics
 The current API version is provided at `/api/v1/`.
-Requests can be sent as either `GET` or `POST` requests and parameters can be passed either via the `GET` query string or as a JSON object in the `POST` body.
+Search requests can be sent as either `GET` or `POST` requests and parameters can be passed either via the `GET` query string or as a JSON object in the `POST` body.